Ravel Morrison: Legal history

 In early 2011, Morrison received a 12-month referral order and was ordered to pay £1,445 in costs and compensation after admitting two counts of witness intimidation.
 After an assault charge was dropped when Morrison's girlfriend refused to testify, he was convicted of criminal damage for throwing her mobile phone out of a window and advised to undergo domestic violence counselling.
 In February 2012, Morrison was involved in controversy after posting a homophobic threat on Twitter, responding to criticism by calling another user a "faggot".
 He was charged under FA rule E3, which governs use of abusive and/or insulting words including reference to a person's sexual orientation, and accepted his guilt.
 He was fined £7,000.

 Morrison was remanded in custody on 31 July 2014 after being charged with two counts of common assault against a former girlfriend and her mother.
 He was freed on bail after three days in custody.
 In August 2014 he appeared at Manchester Crown Court entering not-guilty pleas to two counts of assault, one of assault causing actual bodily harm and one count of harassment.
 A provisional trial date was set for 26 January 2015.
 In November 2014 he was found not guilty of the harassment charge of threatening to throw acid in the face of his ex-girlfriend and have her killed after the Crown Prosecution Service withdrew the charge.
 On 15 January 2015, Morrison was cleared of all charges of assaulting his ex-girlfriend and her mother.

+On 30 November 2023, Morrison pleaded guilty to one count of fraud after he purchased a disabled parking permit and used it to park in Manchester city centre.
+The permit's owner had died in February 2022, and Morrison reportedly bought it for £50 from "someone in Old Trafford."
+Morrison was ordered to pay a £1,000 fine, £508 in costs and a £400 victim surcharge.